Theme

 Counts

 Theia defaults to a “clean” display, showing just the data elements.
 Enabling this option will display a count of the number of descendant items of any array or object.
-This represents the .itemcounts
+This represents the .itemcounts property.

 Item